 (Note: this differs from gynecomastia, a hormone-induced medical condition characterized by the presence of actual breast tissue in men.)

-If you have man boobs that are not linked to a medical condition, chances are you’re either out of shape (this can help) or simply not training the right muscles to build your chest muscles.
+If you have man boobs that are not linked to a medical condition, chances are you’re either out of shape, not training the right muscles to build your chest.

 But hope is not lost if you’re looking to tighten, tone, and rid yourself of these pesky pockets of fat.